 Students Receive First-hand Foreign Policy Experience about the Region from Experts

-WASHINGTON, DC — The American Hellenic Institute Foundation (AHIF) College Student Foreign Policy Trip to Greece and Cyprus begins its sixth year as students from across the United States gathered for briefings in Washington before departing for Cyprus on June 20, 2014.
-The two-week program concludes July 4, 2014, when the students return from Athens.
+WASHINGTON, DC — The American Hellenic Institute Foundation (AHIF) College Student Foreign Policy Trip to Greece and Cyprus begins its ninth year as students from across the United States gathered for briefings in Washington before departing for Cyprus on June 23, 2017.
+The two-week program concludes July 7, 2017, when the students return from Athens.

-“The AHI Foundation continues to be proud to offer this invaluable opportunity to our youth,” AHI President Nick Larigakis said.
-“The 2014 program promises to be fruitful for our students as they are eager to learn about the foreign policy issues that are important to the Greek American community and United States interests in the eastern Mediterranean.
-They will be immersed from the get-go, starting with briefings in Washington to high-level meetings with government officials abroad.
+“The AHI Foundation proudly continues to offer this invaluable opportunity to our youth,” AHI President Nick Larigakis said.
+“The 2017 program promises to be fruitful for our students as they are eager to learn about the foreign policy issues that are important to the Greek American community and United States interests in the eastern Mediterranean.
+They will be immersed from the get-go, starting with briefings in Washington to high-level meetings with government officials abroad.”